 Johnson's complete record as a professional prize fighter has likely never been compiled.
 Boxing was still a very underground and illegal activity in most of the country, Galveston included, and official details were not recorded during his early career.
 His first organized fight for pay appears to have taken place on a beach outside of a Galveston saloon during the summer of 1895, against fellow dock worker John Lee.
 Johnson won, reportedly by knockout in the fifteenth round, and collected the $1.50 winner's purse.
 He continued taking on other locals until traveling to face John "Klondike" Haynes at the Howard Theater in Chicago, Illinois.
 Klondike was regarded as a rising prospect by sporting circles in Chicago and gave the Texan the toughest fight of his early career.
 Rising from a knockdown in the first round, Klondike scored a knockdown of his own in the fifth, sending Johnson to the floor with a body shot.
 Though it appeared to the crowd that Johnson could rise, he remained reclined for the entire referee's count, expecting to secure himself the ten dollar loser's purse.
 After Jack was counted out and went looking for his pay, however, he found he had to beg just to receive three dollars.

 Making good on Choynski's lessons, Johnson continued to fight respected boxers in the coming years, losing to Hank Griffin over twenty rounds on November 4, 1901 and then holding Griffin to a draw on the day before Christmas.
 Many of the big fights waited on the West Coast, where anti-boxing laws were less strictly enforced.
-So Johnson traveled to California, knocking out contender Joe Kennedy in Oakland, Jack Jeffries (younger brother of heavyweight champion Jim Jeffries) in Los Angeles, and future light heavyweight champ George Gardner in San Francisco.
-On February 5, 1903, he took the unofficial World Colored Heavyweight Championship after winning a twenty round decision over Denver Ed Martin in Los Angeles.
+So Johnson traveled to California, knocking out contender Joe Kennedy in Oakland, Jack Jeffries (younger brother of World Heavyweight Champion Jim Jeffries) in Los Angeles and future World Light Heavyweight Champion George Gardner in San Francisco.
+On February 5, 1903, he took the unofficial World Colored Heavyweight Championship after winning a twenty-round decision over Denver Ed Martin in Los Angeles.
 Over the next two years, he defended this distinction against all of the best black opponents available.
 He defeated future hall of famer Sam McVea three times between 1903 and 1904, Sandy Ferguson twice during the same period and won a rematch with Martin in October of 1904.

 During this time, James J. Jeffries reigned as the Heavyweight Champion of the World.
 Because of his recent wins over the likes of Gardiner, Martin, and McVea, many regarded Johnson as the most worthy challenger for Jeffries' crown.
 Many inside the sports world were impressed with Jack's muscular physique, supreme defensive techniques, knockout punching power, and his ability to maintain his stamina in the late rounds.
 However, because of Johnson's skin color, Jeffries refused the match, saying he did not wish to break precedent and offend many fans by allowing a black man a chance to gain the most prized title in sports.
 Jeffries' excuses for ignoring Johnson were reinforced when, on March 28, 1905, Kentucky's Marvin Hart won a controversial decision over Johnson in San Francisco.
 Hart was a one-dimensional fighter who played right into Johnson's hands and most at ringside felt that the referee's decision had been fixed.
 All the complaints were for naught, however.
 When champion Jeffries retired from boxing, Johnson was forced to watch as Hart won the vacated championship with a knockout of Jack Root just four months later.

 After Johnson knocked out contender Fireman Jim Flynn later in 1907, he traveled again to Australia, where Burns was scheduled to meet Bill Squires and Bill Lang in championship contests.
 Jack sat ringside at both fights and vocally taunted the champion throughout the matches.
 His presence in Australia became front page material for the country's leading newspapers and a local promoter, Hugh D. "Huge Deal" McIntosh, was inspired to come up with the then astronomical sum of $30,000 which Burns had half-jokingly required to ever face Johnson.
 Satisfied with the proposed purse, Burns signed the contract and the fight was scheduled the day after Christmas, 1908, in a custom-built stadium erected along Sydney's Rushcutter's Bay.
-The fifty-some thousand spectators who turned out to watch the fight witnessed one of the most one-sided beatings any heavyweight champion ever took in the ring.
-Burns was thrown to the deck in the first round and, though he rose to fight on, was badly outclassed by the bigger, stronger, more technically proficient challenger.
+The fifty-some thousand spectators who turned out to watch the fight witnessed one of the most one-sided beatings any World Heavyweight Champion ever took in the ring.
+Burns was floored by a right uppercut in the first round and, though he rose to fight on, was badly outclassed by the bigger, stronger, more technically proficient challenger.
 Burns fought bravely but the police stopped the proceedings during the fourteenth round.
 Jack Johnson had become the first black man to win the richest prize in all of sports.

 The Jeffries Fight